 Dr. Worrells returned to the US in July of 2009.
 Having accepted a position with ERAU-Worldwide.
 Seemingly, Dr. Worrells' academic career had gone full circle and returned to where he started his academic career.

 Dr. Worrells is assigned to the Department of Graduate Studies in the College of Aeronautics.
-He is the Program Chair of the Master of Science in Space Education.
+He is the Program Chair of the Master of Science in Space Education and an Associate Professor.
 Although he is cleared to teach a variety of courses, over the past three years he has taught the graduate capstone courses almost exclusively.
 Dr. Worrells participates on a number of committees.
 He is the Chair of the Tenure and Promotion committee in the College of Aeronautics.
 He is also a Faculty Senator serving on several committees there as well.

 Over the past 18 years of his academic career Dr. Worrells has established and maintains and active research agenda.
 At present he has a total of 23 peer reviewed publications.
 He has made formal presentations on a number of these.
 In 2013 Dr. Worrells had two publications, two presentations, and one grant.